Success and Motivation

 What is a goal?

 A goal is what you aim to achieve.
 It is a result that one is attempting to accomplish, a dream to be fulfilled.
-Every individual must have a goal to accomplish, we all have a purpose in life, and having a direct goal is one of our purpose in life.
+Every individual must have a goal to accomplish.
+We all have a purpose in life, and having a direct goal is one of our purposes.
 A man without a goal is like a man without vision and mission.

 Do you really know what you want to achieve in two years or six years’ time?
 Do you have a specific plan for tomorrow or next?
-Have you ever thought of what you will do or what you really like to do to have a better life, or make an impact on people’s lives?
+Have you ever considered what you will do or what you would like to do to have a better life or make an impact on people’s lives?

 For you to get something or attain success, you must have a goal-setting.
-The goal setting is like a guide or a laydown plan or strategy on what you want to accomplish and how to achieve your aims.
+Goal setting is like a guide or a laydown plan or strategy on what you want to accomplish and how to achieve your aims.

 If you want to succeed, you need to set goals.
 Without goals, you’ll lack focus and direction.
 Goal setting not only allows you to take control of your life’s direction; it also provides you a benchmark for determining whether you are actually succeeding.
 Think about it, having a thousand dollars in the bank is only proof of success if one of your goals is to amass riches.

 Proper planning is of paramount importance in achieving your goal and attaining success.
-No plan no goal and no success.
+No plan, no goal, and no success.
 Planning gives you focus and direction, your plans make you work with your goal setting.
-Plan and goal setting works pariparsuit.

 To accomplish your goals, however, you need to know how to set them.
 You can’t simply say, “I want” and expect it to happen.
 Goal setting is a process that starts with careful consideration of what you want to achieve and ends with a lot of hard work to actually do it.
 In between, there are some very well-defined steps that transcend the specifics of each goal.